-It’s just the nature of any car: they’re depreciating assets, meaning that their value starts to drop the moment they roll out of the dealership.
+Cars are depreciating assets, which means their value starts to drop the moment they roll out of the dealership.
 It’s closely linked to the car’s age and mileage, but different models also depreciate at different rates regardless of how and how much you drive.

 How to minimise car depreciation?

-While it’s impossible to avoid, choosing a model that maintains its value well is the best way to keep depreciation at bay.
-Given the volume of riders getting in and out of your Uber car, it’s best to go for one that has a robust interior with good quality synthetic materials as they don’t deteriorate quickly.
+While it’s impossible to avoid, the best way to keep depreciation at bay is choosing a model that maintains its value well.
+Given the volume of riders getting in and out of your Uber car, it’s best to go for one that has a robust interior with good quality synthetic materials which don’t deteriorate as quickly.

 Small hatchbacks and even some larger sedans also have ridiculously small boots.
-Again, for the daily commute and the odd shopping trip these are more than plenty, but Uber driving involves many trips to the airports and railway stations.
+They may be more than plenty for the daily commute and the odd shopping trip, but Uber driving involves many trips to airports and railway stations.
 It would be a shame having to decline these for lack of luggage space.